Richard-YAN/getandcleandata/CodeBook.md

-# CodeBook for the tidy data
+# CodeBook for the raw dat and tidy data

-This is a code book that describes the tidy data in tidy.txt file.
+This is a code book that describes the raw data and the tidy data.

 ## Raw Data information